-The Instructor and/or his designee will be responsible for monitoring the temperature within the room by using either a thermal imaging camera (TIC) and/or the thermal couplings is so provided.
+The Instructor and/or his designee will also be responsible for monitoring the temperature within the room by using either a thermal imaging camera (TIC) if available.
 Personnel will be located next to the windows to provide proper ventilation as required by the interior crew.
 Ventilation crew will maintain radio contact with the Interior crew at all times once they are inside the burn room.